jon-heard/obsidian-inline-scripts-library/lists.sfile.md

 // Generic expansion messages
 const ERROR_MSG_PREFIX = "Item not picked from ist __" + $1 + "__.  ";

-// Get the list's items
-let items = getListItems($1);
+// Get the list's items.
+Early out if parameter is out-of-bounds let items = getListItems($1);

-// If the item index is out-of-bounds, error out. if ($2 >= items.length)
+if ($2 >= items.length)
 {
 	return expFormat(